TomiAlaofin/ZIGZAG/README.md

-This is an algorighm to solve ZigZag problem on leetcode
+This is an algorithm to solve ZigZag problem on leetcode